wendy7756/Chinatravelguide/CONTRIBUTING.md

 🤝 Need Help?

 Open an Issue or email us.
-Thank you for building a global travel community!
+Thank you for building a China travel community!